isaifshah/ecomvite/README.md

 ## 🎨 Styling 🎨

-Our visual presentation is crafted with standard `CSS`, with responsiveness in mind to ensure a consistent experience across devices.
+The visual presentation is crafted with standard `CSS`, with responsiveness in mind to ensure a consistent experience across devices.

-## ⏭️ Future Explorations ⏭️

-* Refine the visual design and user interface.
-* Implement advanced cart features (discounts, more detailed summaries).
-* Develop the checkout process further with forms and validation.
-* Integrate local storage for persistent cart data.
-* Add user authentication and order history.
-* Write comprehensive tests.
-* Consider server-side rendering for SEO and performance gains.

 ## 🏞️ Screenshots 🏞️